 Massoud Rajavi was born in the town of Tabas in 1947.
 He attended Tehran University where he earned his degree in political science.
 Rajavi became influenced by PMOI’s modern interpretation of Islam early in life.
 Joining the PMOI in 1967, he was involved in discussions on religion, history, and revolutionary theory.
 Rajavi later became a member of the Central Committee.

 In 1971, all the founders and the Central Committee of the PMOI, including Rajavi, were arrested and sentenced to death by SAVAK, the secret police, domestic security and intelligence service established by Iran's Mohammad Reza Shah.
 From 1975 up until his release in 1979, Massoud Rajavi led the Mojahedin’s resistance against all three fronts while incarcerated in different prisons.
-He stressed the need to continue in the fight against the Shah’s dictatorship and warned against the emergence and growth of religious backwardness and despotism symbolized by Khomeini.
+He stressed the need to continue in the fight against Shah’s dictatorship and warned against the emergence and growth of religious backwardness and despotism symbolized by Khomeini.

 After his release, Rajavi was dedicated to rebuilding the PMOI.
 He gave weekly lectures at Sharif University that attracted large audiences.
 An article in Le Monde described the occasion:

 “One of the most important events not to be missed in Tehran are the courses on comparative philosophy, taught every Friday afternoon by Mr Massoud Rajavi.
-Some 10,000 people presented their admission cards to listen for three house to the lectures by the leader of the People’s Mojahedin on Sharif University’s lawn.”
+Some 10,000 people presented their admission cards to listen for three hours to the lectures by the leader of the People’s Mojahedin on Sharif University’s lawn.”

 In 1980, Massoud Rajavi was nominated for the Iranian presidential election.
 In his book, The Iranian Mojahedin, Ervand Abrahamian writes: